SagarPateI/WYiM/README.md

 # 📜 Premise:

 You play as a court jester.
 Your mime partner has run away from the castle, since your puppet keeps misplacing their invisible boxes.
 The castle has gone on lockdown, to prevent anyone else from escaping.
 In order to rejoin them and renounce your castle life, you need to escape the castle by navigating through guards, intent on stopping you.
 You can throw pies at the guards and enemies that will prevent them from shooting further projectiles at you.
 However, there is a limit on how many pies you can have per level, so you need to be clever with how you use them.
 The enemies can be mobile or stationary.
 Mobile enemies don’t have unlimited range or much motion and move in set patterns.
 A level is beat when you successfully make it out a room or area without losing all three hearts.
+If you lose all three hearts, you start over from the first level.
 There will be more than one level for you to play through in order to find Mime and rejoin your love.

 # 🕹️ Mechanics:
  <ol type="1">
     <li>Three hearts represent lives.
 Depending on difficulty of level/enemy, half a life or a full life will be removed
-        when the player character gets hit by a bullet or projectile.</li>
+        when the player character gets hit by a bullet or projectile.
+For example, in the first level, only half a life gets removed once the player is hit.
+In the second and third levels, a full life is removed once the player is hit.</li>
-    <li>Single location on the map, more if there is time.
-The castle will have three levels, at least.
-More can be
+    <li>Single location on the map.
+The castle has three levels.</li>
-        added, depending on how the semester pans out.</li>
     <ol type="a">
         <li>Each level will have increasing difficulty, with the first one being the easiest and the last one being the
             hardest.</li>
         <li>Difficulty will be increased by more enemies or more difficult patterns.</li>
         <ol type="i">
-            <li>Decreasing the ratio of pies that you have to use to can also be added difficulty, though this would be
+            <li>Decreasing the ratio of pies that you have to use to can also be added difficulty; this feature is not implemented yet, and may end up not being implemented at all.</li>
-                more so polish.</li>
         </ol>
         <li>Pies will generally be 2/3 of the number of enemies and stay fixed relative to the
-            enemy count.</li>
+            enemy count.
+Pies will not carry over from one level to the next.
+Each level starts with a fresh number of pies.</li>
+	<li>There will be pie ammo stacks in levels, so that players can get more pies, if they run out early.</li>
         <li>Player uses the WASD keys to move around and dodge the projectiles.</li>
         <ol type="i">
-            <li>Key bind for pie-throwing has not yet been determined.</li>
-            <li>Could be that player clicks to aim to throw.</li>
+            <li>The player clicks and holds the mouse to aim, and releases when the cursor is near the circle.</li>
+            <li>If the player misses the enemy they are aiming at, they lose the pie, and the pie has zero effect.</li>
         </ol>
         <li>The level is beat when the player successfully manages to get through all of the projectiles and enemies and
             makes it to the level exit, without losing all three hearts.</li>